Parasitic-free gate: A protected switch between idle and entangled states: Summary

 \section{Summary}

 To summarize, we propose a new two-qubit gate by combining idling and entangling gates.
 This gate can safely switch qubits states between idle and $ZX$-entangled modes and once at both modes quantum states do not accumulate conditional $ZZ$ phase error in time.
 By zeroing $ZZ$ in both modes qubits before, during, and after entanglement are safely phase-locked to their state.
-This gate can be realized in superconducting circuits by combining tunable circuit parameters and external driving.
-At idle mode tuning circuit parameter makes qubits decoupled and therefore the static $ZZ$ interaction vanishes.
-At entangled mode, the static $ZZ$ interaction is cancelled by a microwave-assisted $ZZ$ component, so that qubits are left only with the operation of $ZX$-interaction.
-Owing to the coupler tunability the strength of $ZX$ interaction can become stronger, interestingly, by modulating coupler frequency farther from idle mode.
-This makes the two modes to be separated by a high energy barrier and boost the state fidelity for a fast gate.
+This gate can be realized in superconducting circuits by combining tunable circuit parameters and external driving in two ways: 1) At genuine idle mode tuning circuit parameter makes qubits decoupled and therefore the static $ZZ$ interaction vanishes.
+At entangled mode, the static $ZZ$ interaction is cancelled by a microwave-assisted $ZZ$ component, so that qubits are left only with the operation of $ZX$-interaction; 2) At affine idle mode qubits are strongly coupled, but the level repulsions from both sides of computational space cancel each other.
+At entangled mode qubits $ZX$-interact with zero-$ZZ$.

 We evaluate a typical time length for the PF gate once its fidelity is only limited by qubit coherence times.
-In a complete operational cycle from idle to idle mode, in passing once through an entangled mode, the full gate is as short as 145~ns with the overall error budget rate being less than 0.3$\%$.
+In a complete operational cycle from idle to idle mode, in passing once through an entangled mode, the Affine PF gate is as short as 105~ns with the overall error budget rate being about 0.1$\%$.

 We show that this gate is universally applicable for all types of superconducting qubits, such as all transmon or hybrid circuits, and certainly not limited to frequencies in the dispersive regime.
 We believe the PF gate will pave a new way to implement high-quality quantum computation in large-scale scalable quantum processors.